pepperpots/OpenStream/gcc/gcc/ada/doc/gnat_ugn/platform_specific_information.rst

 .. index:: WINDOWS Subsystem
 .. index:: -mwindows

 There are two main subsystems under Windows.
-The `CONSOLE` subsystem (which is the default subsystem) will always create a console when launching the application.
+The ``CONSOLE`` subsystem (which is the default subsystem) will always create a console when launching the application.
 This is not something desirable when the application has a Windows GUI.
-To get rid of this console the application must be using the `WINDOWS` subsystem.
-To do so the *-mwindows* linker option must be specified.
+To get rid of this console the application must be using the ``WINDOWS`` subsystem.
+To do so the :switch:`-mwindows` linker option must be specified.

    ::

       $ gnatmake winprog -largs -mwindows

 .. _Temporary_Files:

 Temporary Files